Vegetable-SYC/fnk0047-docs/docs/source/fnk0047/codes/C/6_LEDPixel.rst

 How to install the library
 --------------------------------------

-Open Arduino IDE, click SketchInclude LibraryAdd .ZIP Library, In the pop-up window, find the file named "./Libraries/Freenove_WS2812_Lib_for_ESP32.Zip" which locates in this directory, and click OPEN.
+Open Arduino IDE, click Sketch -> Include Library -> Add .ZIP Library, In the pop-up window, find the file named "./Libraries/Freenove_WS2812_Lib_for_ESP32.Zip" which locates in this directory, and click OPEN.

 .. image:: ../_static/imgs/6_LEDPixel/Chapter06_05.png
     :align: center